-- 2 There are 85 NRHP-listed properties located under the airspace and MTRs associated with the - 3 Selfridge ANG Base alternative, including 52 buildings, 21 structures, 10 districts, and 2 sites - 4 (NPS, 2014).
-No American Indian reservations or known traditional cultural properties underlie - 5 the airspace.
-Tribal consultation efforts to identify other traditional resources within the APE - are described above in Section 4.7.2.1 above in the Traditional Resources subsection.
+There are 85 NRHP-listed properties located under the airspace and MTRs associated with the Selfridge ANG Base alternative, including 52 buildings, 21 structures, 10 districts, and 2 sites (NPS, 2014).
+No American Indian reservations or known traditional cultural properties underlie the airspace.
+Tribal consultation efforts to identify other traditional resources within the APE are described above in Section 4.7.2.1, Selfridge ANG Base and Surrounding Area, above in the Traditional Resources subsection.

-- 8 The affected environment under the No Action Alternative would reflect actions that are - 9 expected to have occurred by CY 2029.
-These are described in Section 4.12.2.5, Cumulative - 10 Impacts, Cultural Resources.
-Implementation of the No Action Alternative (i.e., no beddown of - the FMS PTC at Selfridge ANG Base) would not result in any additional impacts outside those - 12 described under Cumulative Impacts.
+The affected environment under the No Action Alternative would reflect actions that are expected to have occurred by CY 2029.
+These are described in Section 4.12.2.5, Cumulative Impacts, Cultural Resources.
+Implementation of the No Action Alternative (i.e., no beddown of the FMS PTC at Selfridge ANG Base) would not result in any additional impacts outside those described under Cumulative Impacts.

-- The analysis of impacts to cultural resources for Alternative 2 evaluates impacts in relation to - the No Action Alternative (CY 2029); the affected environment at that time would be expected - to be as described in Section 4.12.2.5, Cumulative Impacts, Cultural Resources.
-Effects to - 17 historic properties resulting from Alternative 2 may include physical and visual effects - associated with construction and renovation projects on Selfridge ANG Base, operational noise - effects to areas surrounding the base, and noise effects to resources below the airspace to be - utilized under Alternative 2.
-The DAF has completed consultation with the Michigan SHPO and - consultation is underway with interested Tribes to assess the effects of Alternative 2 to historic - properties, in accordance with Section 106 of the NHPA.
-On January 11, 2022, the DAF sent - letters initiating Section 106 consultation with the Michigan SHPO and initiating government- - to-government consultation with potentially interested federally recognized Tribes.
-To date, - 25 the DAF has received comments from seven Tribes, none of which have identified resources - that may be affected by Alternative 2 (see Volume II, Appendix A, Section A.3, for summaries of - 27 Tribal correspondence).
-On May 5, 2022, the DAF sent a second consultation letter and - supporting documentation to the Michigan SHPO, all Tribes requesting consultation, and all - 29 unresponsive Tribes, seeking comment on the DAF's finding of no adverse effects to historic - properties.
-On July 21, 2022, the Michigan SHPO concurred with a finding of no adverse effects - 31 (see Volume II, Appendix A, Section A.2.1.2).
+The analysis of impacts to cultural resources for Alternative 2 evaluates impacts in relation to the No Action Alternative (CY 2029); the affected environment at that time would be expected to be as described in Section 4.12.2.5, Cumulative Impacts, Cultural Resources.
+Effects to historic properties resulting from Alternative 2 may include physical and visual effects associated with construction and renovation projects on Selfridge ANG Base, operational noise effects to areas surrounding the base, and noise effects to resources below the airspace to be utilized under Alternative 2.
+The DAF has completed consultation with the Michigan SHPO and with interested Tribes to assess the effects of Alternative 2 to historic properties, in accordance with Section 106 of the NHPA.
+On January 11, 2022, the DAF sent letters initiating Section 106 consultation with the Michigan SHPO and initiating government-to-government consultation with potentially interested federally recognized Tribes.
+On May 5, 2022, the DAF sent a second consultation letter and supporting documentation to the Michigan SHPO, all Tribes requesting consultation, and all unresponsive Tribes, seeking comment on the DAF's finding of no adverse effects to historic properties.
+On July 21, 2022, the Michigan SHPO concurred with a finding of no adverse effects (see Volume II, Appendix A, Public and Agency Involvement, Section A.2.1.2).
+To date, the DAF has received comments from seven Tribes, most of which expressed no objection, requesting to be notified of any unanticipated discoveries during project implementation or any changes to the scope of the project.
+None of the responding Tribes objected to the proposal or identified resources that may be affected by Alternative 2 (see Volume II, Appendix A, Section A.3, for summaries of Tribal correspondence).